junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Look, buddy, I'm dying, you're dying.
 Can't we have some death bed kind words, eh?
 Some heart-to-heart, like our good old days last year?"
 Lucifer opens his palms, in a gesture that would usually mean warm and welcome and peace-making offer.

-Cas growls, "We're not buddy, and you're not dying."
+Cas growls, "We're not buddy, and you're not dying.
+Nor am I."

 "Okay yes, you're right.
 I'm not dying.
 Who am I?
 I'm Lucifer.
 You can't kill me like that.
 But nice trying."
 Lucifer says rapidly, dropping the pretense of being all sick and pitiful.
-"But you, my friend, on the other hand, are actually dying, aren't you?"
+"But you, my friend, on the other hand, are actually dying, don't tell me you haven't figured that out yet?"

 Castiel doesn't answer.
 A sudden bout of coughing rises in his chest, sharp and fierce.
 He has to stand very still, gripping the doorframe for support, and holding his breath to keep it down.